Jollywatt/typst-fletcher/src/main.typ

 /// - defocus (number): Strength of the "defocus" adjustment for connectors
 ///  incident with this node.
 If `auto`, defaults to the `node-defocus` option
 ///  of `diagram()` .
-/// - extrude (array of numbers): Draw copies of the node's stroke extruded by
+/// - extrude (array): Draw strokes around the node at the given offsets to
-///  the given multiples of the stroke's thickness.
-Used to create a stroke
+///  obtain a multi-stroke effect.
+Offsets may be numbers (specifying multiples
-///  doubling effect.
-See also the `extrude` option of `edge()`.
+///  of the stroke's thickness) or lengths.
 ///
-///  The node's fill is bounded by the stroke with the first extrusion length
+///  The node's fill is drawn within the boundary defined by the first offset in
-///  given in the array.
+///  the array.
 ///
 ///  #fletcher.diagram(
 ///  	node-stroke: 1pt,